BelkovskiDaniil/Python_Docker/README.md

 # Build

-You need to run bash.sh
+You need to run build.sh

 # Requirements